big-unibo/STGraph-evaluation/README.md

 ## Getting Started
 ### Repository organization
-- `/data`: contains experimental data mentioned in the article
+- `/data`: contains experimental data mentioned in the article;
-- `/figures`: contains the article figures.
+- `/figures`: contains the article figures;
-- `/architectures`: contains the implementations of STGraph and its competitors.
+- `/architectures`: contains the implementations of STGraph and its competitors;
 - `STGraph.ipynb`: Python notebook to reproduce articles figures from data.

 ### Experiments reproducibility